 - (30 mins) General Discussion Topics - 1.
-(10 mins) Online DSpace 7.3 Webinar/Workshop (hosted by LYRASIS) - a.
-Tentative dates would be in mid-to-late June (after 7.3 and after OR2022) - b.
-Would be 1-2hrs long.
-Would include an update on 7.3 (what's new), a trimmed down workshop (perhaps mostly oriented on simple customizations). - c.
-Materials would be made freely available to others to run similar training throughout the world (via our many User Groups) later this year. - 2.
-(20? mins) Any assigned 7.3 work needing early discussion? - a.
-Add topics here - (30 mins) Planning for next week - o Review the Backlog Board Are there any tickets here stuck in the "Triage" column?
+(10 mins) 7.3 PR Creation deadline is in two weeks (April 28)!
+How is development going?
+Any features we feel could miss the deadline (or require a brief extension)? - 2.
+(5 mins) Online DSpace 7.3 Q&A Session (hosted by LYRASIS) - a.
+General idea is for Tim to record a 7.3 overview/announcement presentation, which is widely distributed to entire comment to watch at their leisure.
+This talk will likely be pretty much the same as the in-person OR2022 DSpace 7.3 update. - b.
+Sometime in the weeks after OR2022, LYRASIS will host an online DSpace 7 Q&A Session with Tim Donohue.
+This is an opportunity for anyone to ask anything about DSpace 7.
+(LYRASIS will ask for some questions in advance to help start the discussion.) - c.
+Still under discussion with OR2022 as to whether they want to co-host the Q&A Sesson. - d.
+(Sidenote: Likely a separate DSpace 7 Online Workshop will be held sometime in the Fall, unrelated to OR2022 or 7.3) - 3.
+(15? mins) Any assigned 7.3 work needing early discussion? - a.
+(Angular UI) Separate build step from deployment to avoid downtime during rebuild: https://github.com/DSpace/dspace-angular/issues/1594 - (30 mins) Planning for next week - o Review the Backlog Board Are there any tickets here stuck in the "Triage" column?
 We'd like to keep this column as small as possible. - Review the 7.3 Project Board Assign tickets to developers & assign PRs to reviewers. - Paid (by DSpace project) developers must keep in mind priority.
 If new "high" or "medium" priority tickets come in, developers should move effort off of "low" priority tasks. - Volunteer developers are allowed to work on tickets regardless of priority, but ideally will review code in priority order.